AdaCore/gnatstudio/docs/users_guide/main_window.rst

   multiple times in the view,

-  If you edited the :index:`project <single: projects; limited with>` manually and used the :samp:`limited with` construct to create cycles in the project dependencies, the cycle will expand infinitely.
-For example, if project :file:`a` imports project :file:`b`, which in turn imports project :file:`a` through a :samp:`limited with` clause, then expanding the node for :file:`a` shows :file:`b`.
+  If you edited the :index:`project <single: projects; limited with>` manually and used the :command:`limited with` construct to create cycles in the project dependencies, the cycle will expand infinitely.
+For example, if project :file:`a` imports project :file:`b`, which in turn imports project :file:`a` through a :command:`limited with` clause, then expanding the node for :file:`a` shows :file:`b`.
 In turn, expanding the node for :file:`b` shows a node for :file:`a`, and so on.

   An icon with a pen mark is displayed if the project was modified but not saved yet.
 You can save it at any time by right-clicking the icon.
 GPS